Preview: This easy, sweet potato casserole is sure to be a hit on your Thanksgiving table.

 This could also be poured into a pie crust and baked for an easy sweet potato pie.

 There is nothing fancy about this casserole, but it is real comfort food.
+My husband loves it poured into a pie crust and baked as a sweet potato pie.
+(His favorite!)
 It would definitely go well alongside some grilled chicken anytime of the year.
 What is your favorite comfort food?
 Let me know in the comments!